• Skip to primary navigation

 Preheat the Air fryer at 390 F or 200 C for 5 minutes.

-Brush the basket and lay the muthia cylinders so that there is not too much overcrowding.
+Brush the basket and lay the muthia cylinders cut into thick slices so that there is not too much overcrowding.

 Air fry for 8-12 minutes till they are slightly crispy and brown outside and cooked inside.
 Use a toothpick to prick and check if it is cooked inside.